Michael-Reefe/Loki.jl/README.md

 They can be loaded in the same manner as the parameter maps, bearing in mind that there are now 3 dimensions to index for each HDU instead of 2.
 The "WAVELENGTH" HDU is an exception, being a table with one entry ("wave") that gives the 1-dimensional wavelength array that corresponds to the third axis of all the other HDUs.
 This was necessary because the wavelength arrays fitted by the code may not strictly be linear, especially when fitting multi-channel data, and trying to represent this with a 3D WCS is difficult.
 This is why the included WCS information in these outputs is strictly 2-dimensional, covering the 2 spatial dimensions of the cubes.

 ### viii.
 Units
 The units of outputs for different quantities are listed here.
-When relevant, output quantities are all given in the *observed* frame:
+When relevant, output quantities are all given in the *observed* frame (this applies to both the parameter maps and the full 3D models):

 - Stellar continuum amplitude: $\log_{10}$(normalized amp.)
     - Here, the normalized amplitude is a multiplicative factor of the Planck function per unit frequency.
 The physical units are contained within the Planck function: